magnetikonline/web-server-install-ubuntu-12.04/install.md

 - [vnStat](#vnstat)

 ## Example environment overview
-Instructions below and supplied configurations files assume the following example server environment.
-Adjust implementation and configuration to suit.
+Instructions and supplied configuration files are based on the following fictional environment.
+Adjust your implementation and configuration to suit.

 - **Operating system:** Ubuntu server 12.04.1 LTS
 - **Hostname:** servername